answersLogoWhite

 Belgium wasn't given two countries.
 They were given two former cantons (areas) that were part of Germany.
 Eupen and Malmedy became part of Belguim in 1924.

-What was the name given to the enemy countries during ww2?
+What was the name given to countries that sided with Germany in War World 2?